Know what your wedding will cost

 I don’t personally advocate taking a loan to pay for a wedding, but people do it.
 Starting your new life together, with a huge debt could put a cloud over your happy romance.

 But if you insist then you first need to determine how much you can afford to borrow.
 Again, be realistic about how much you can pay each month.
 Then use this loan calculator to determine how much you can borrow.
 That’s your budget.
 If you’re going to put everything on a credit card, then your interest rate will be 18% to 23%.
+Of course there are other loan options, for example a home equity loan or line of credit or a personal wedding loan.

 So, now that you have determined your monthly payment you can begin to put the “monthly payment” into a savings account.
 Don’t borrow anything until absolutely necessary, and pay as much as you can from this savings account to keep your debt as small as possible.